 From there, Mad Hatter takes his turn as he delivers a different and operatic take on a familiar origin in “Red Rain: Blood Lust” (Writers: Peter Johnson & Matt Cherniss, Artist: Kelley Jones, Colorist: Mark Chiarello).
 We open on a particular family as they partake in the W.S.
 Gilbert and Arthur Sullivan comedy opera “The Pirates of Penzance” as a performer sings the “Major-General’s Song”.
 After the performance, they begin to walk back home as the young boy asks why they’re heading down a twisting set of alleyways.
 The mother explains that they’re taking a shortcut as they continue their trek, unaware of a devilish shadow that’s following them.
 Just then, a wicked creature appears and snatches up the father and proceeds to kill him before delivering the same fate to the mother.
 As numerous necklace beads rain down on the tearful boy, the attacker then reveals itself as a monstrous and vampiric being that closely resembles Batman.
-After decapitating the dad, it bites the mom’s neck to drink her blood before closing out the tale by leaving the boy alive to wallow in grief.
+After decapitating the dad, it bites the mom’s neck to drink her blood before closing out the tale by leaving the boy alive to wallow in his grief.